Climate Change Policy

 What are we trying to do?

 We are calling on the Canadian government to help developing countries adapt to climate change by contributing its fair share of funding to international efforts.
 At the Paris climate conference in 2015, developed countries, including Canada, agreed to a goal of mobilizing $100 billion a year by 2020 for developing countries, with funds balanced between mitigation (reducing greenhouse gases) and adaptation (enabling people to adapt to the changing climate).
-The $100 billion was not met by 2020, and negotiators are currently working on a new goal.
-The Foodgrains Bank encourages Canada to contribute it’s fair share, with at least 50% for adaptation, and to focus on the needs of the most vulnerable.
+The $100 billion target was finally reached in 2022, and negotiators are currently working on a new goal.
+The Foodgrains Bank encourages Canada to contribute its fair share, with at least equal funding to adaptation as mitigation, designated funding for loss and damage, and to focus on the needs of the most vulnerable.

 What have we accomplished?